M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Jump into the IoT Hub in the Azure portal and navigate to your Device detail using the Device explorer

 1. Click on the Direct Method button

 ![select direct method](content/DirectMethodSetup1.png)

 1. Type in "stop" or "start" into the "method name" text box

 ![select direct method](content/DirectMethodSetup2.png)

-1. Click "Invoke" method.
+1. Click "Invoke Method" button.
 Two things should happen:
     1. The Device Simulator console app should display a stop or start message
     1. The Result text box in the Azure Portal Direct Method blade (hightlighted in red above ^) should contain a result confirmation message from the Device

-1. Repeat the above steps but this time add a JSON payload as a "Payload" parameter (make sure it's valid JSON or the Device Simulator app will wig out!) and you should see the payload appear in the Device Simulator.
+1. Repeat the above steps but this time add a JSON payload as a "Payload" parameter (make sure it's valid JSON or the Device Simulator app will wig out) and you should see the payload appear in the Device Simulator.